wavefrontHQ/docs/pages/doc/charts.md

 -   **Zero** - This is the default and displays the chart as from 0 up to the sum of all points at that time interval.
 -   **Normalize to 0-1** - Results in a similar shape to **Zero** except that the values are normalized such that they fill the range between 0 and 1 with the peak of the chart always a solid line drawn at magnitude 1.
 -   **Minimize Weighted Change** - Plots the area while attempting to minimize the weighted change in slope of the lines.
 Both this and **Center the Stream** options tend to result in similar shapes in which the chart does not show a solid area beginning at 0.
--   **Center the Stream** - More clearly represents the collective magnitude of the queries displayed on the chart with the band narrowing or widening as the metrics fluctuate over time.
+-   **Center the Stream** - Represents the collective magnitude of the queries displayed on the chart with the band narrowing or widening as the metrics fluctuate over time.
 For example:

 ![center stream](images/center_stream.png)